Ram-mcci/Catena-Sketches/catena4410_test02/README.md

 It has a number of advanced options; use `../git-boot.sh -h` to get help, or look at the source code [here](https://github.com/mcci-catena/Catena-Sketches/blob/master/git-boot.sh).

-**Beware of issue #18**.
-If you happen to already have libraries installed with the same names as any of the libraries in `git-repos.dat`, `git-boot.sh` will silently use the versions of the library that you already have installed.
-(We hope to soon fix this to at least tell you that you have a problem.)

 ### List of required libraries

 This sketch depends on the following libraries.